 At times it may be necessary for us to collect personal or sensitive information from you.
 The purpose of collecting personal information is to facilitate financial planning, provision of financial products or services, insurance policies or related services, and to update our records.

-In collection this information, we will take reasonable steps to inform individuals as to:
+In collecting this information, we will take reasonable steps to inform individuals as to:

-- Why we are collection that personal information
+- Why we are collecting that personal information

 - Who else we might disclose that personal information to